 Why You Need a ‘Head’ for Your Headless CMS

-Separation of content management and front-end layers allows your business to develop a user experience that meets the rigours of today’s complex and multi-channel environment.
+Separation of content management and the presentation layer allows your business to develop a user experience that meets the rigours of today’s complex and multi-channel environment.
 But to unlock this potential you need a ‘head’ for your headless CMS.

 A headless CMS can provide huge benefits in scalability, agility, freedom and flexibility.
-There might be a dizzying array of products to choose from, but finding a headless solution that fits your business needs, along with a front-end delivery layer, can transform your customers’ digital experience.
+There might be a dizzying array of products to choose from, but finding a headless solution that fits your business needs, along with a decoupled storefront, can transform your customers’ digital experience.
 If you’re in the market for a headless CMS, contact one of our headless commerce experts – they can help you navigate the headless ecosystem and walk you through the different options for your new “head.”